DavidNS/test-builder/README.md

 ## Run on eclipse

-Require install lombok.
-Double click on a .jar located on maven dependencies, locate your eclipse and restart.
+Require install [lombok](https://projectlombok.org/setup/eclipse).
+You can just run the lombok-(version).jar which shall be located on maven dependencies of the project to start the installer.
+Locate your eclipse and restart when instalation finishes.

 ## Run with docker and docker-compose.